 - Upon WSI approval, the preferred worker may be reimbursed for tools, equipment or starter sets deemed mandatory for employment

 - Maximum benefit in this category is $2,500

 - Includes initiation fees and one month's current dues

 How the program works:

-- At the time a worker is approved, WSI will issue an Identification (ID) Card.
+- If a worker is approved, WSI will issue an Identification Card.
 This card has important information as well as instructions for the Preferred Worker and potential employers.

-- The Preferred Worker may use the Identification Card with any North Dakota employer in good standing.
+- The Preferred Worker may use the Identification Card with any North Dakota employer with a WSI account in good standing.

-- At the time a Preferred Worker is hired under the Preferred Worker Program, the ID Card will be completed by the employer and returned to WSI.
+- At the time a Preferred Worker is hired under the Preferred Worker Program, the Identification Card will be completed by the employer and returned to WSI.

 - Once approved, a Preferred Worker Agreement will be generated.
-Once signed by the employer and the Preferred Worker, the benefits are activated.
+The employer and the Preferred Worker must sign the agreement before the benefits are activated.